devchallenges-io/curriculum/3-javascript/1-javascript/7-js-conditionals.md

 - **Console Logging**: Use `console.log()` strategically to output values at different points within conditions to understand the flow of execution.
 - **Breakpoints**: Set breakpoints in browser dev tools or debugging software on conditional lines to inspect variables' states when conditions are evaluated.
 - **Unit Testing**: Write tests for functions containing conditional logic to ensure they behave as expected under various scenarios.

-By integrating these best practices into your development workflow, you enhance readability, maintainability, and reliability of your JavaScript code.
-Remember that precision in crafting conditionals leads to more robust applications.

 ## Conclusion